ethannigrin/Deep-Research-0.1/README.md

 • Solution: break the report down into sections and progressively assemble a full, detail‑rich document.

 **Step 1 — Section titles**
-• The LLM examines the complete research plan plus the accumulated notes and returns the sections for the report, not including the introduction and conclusion.
+• The LLM examines the complete research plan plus the accumulated notes and returns the sections titles for the report alongside section descriptions, not including the introduction and conclusion.

 **Step 2 — Step‑to‑section mapping**
-• For each title the agent decides which research steps contain the most relevant material.
+• For each title and associated description, the agent decides which research steps contain the most relevant material.
 • Skipping this mapping overwhelms the model’s context window, causing key details to be overlooked.

 **Step 3 — Section drafting**
-• The assistant receives the filtered notes and writes the section in a professional, detailed style.
+• The assistant receives the filtered notes and writes the section in a professional, detailed, and clear style.

 **Step 4 — Introduction and Conclusion**
 • After the body is complete the agent sees the entire draft and composes an introduction and conclusion.